fraunhofer-igd-iva/create-nxtstart-app/README.md

 ## General

-- Fill the `.env` file with necessary variables in places where webstart placed placeholder data
+- Fill the `.env` file with necessary variables where webstart placed placeholder data
 - Run the project using `yarn run dev` (or `npm run dev` for npm) from the project root
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.